ezios/teams-call-records-api/README.md

 In the [Appendix](#appendix) you can find additional details on how to get the tenant- and subscription-id.

-Make sure that all selected names are using an allowed syntax for the indivitual Azure components.
+Make sure that all selected names are using an allowed syntax for the individual Azure components.

 You can find more details here:
 [Considerations for naming Azure resources](https://docs.microsoft.com/en-us/azure/azure-government/documentation-government-concept-naming-resources#:~:text=Naming%20considerations%20Customers%20should%20not%20include%20sensitive%20or,Examples%20of%20sensitive%20information%20include%20data%20subject%20to%3A)